-At Kaizen Lab, we host both No-Gi and Gi classes, with plenty of members in attendance for both.
+Which class should you choose?
+At Kaizen Lab we host both submisison grappling (no-gi) and more traditional BJJ taught in a Gi with plenty of members in attendance for both.
 So what’s different between the two classes?
 Well, in the simplest terms, in Gi classes you train wearing the traditional gi; in No-Gi, you train in rash guard and shorts (and far less cotton!).

 Each holds equal weight in pros and in cons.
 There’s some keen No-Gi-ers out there as well as Gi-ers.
 It’s ultimately up to you on what you prefer with your jiu jitsu practice.
 For now, here is what we’d like to put down on the playing field: